rohenaz/MAP/README.md

 # Examples
 ## SET
 In this example we will use `SET` to comment on a URL with an identity (not using the sender address as the identity's public key).
-Here is the full piped OP_RETURN sequence for mapping B data to a global ID, `url` = `http://map.sv`.
+Here is a simple piped OP_RETURN sequence for mapping B data to a global ID, `url` = `http://map.sv`.

 ```
 OP_RETURN B | MAP SET 'url' 'https://map.sv' | AUTHOR_IDENTITY_PROTOL